mja65/Emu68-Imager/docs/instructions.md

 - The Kickstart image for your Amiga
 - a config.txt file with configuration information for your PiStorm and Raspberry Pi
 - a cmdline.txt file with configuration information for Emu68
-- A Kickstarts folder to which you can copy the Kickstarts you want to use with WHDLoad games and demos
+- A Kickstarts folder to which you can copy the Kickstarts you want to use with WHDLoad games and demos.
+This is optional and not required to use the tool.
-- A Packages folder where you can copy Install Packages for the Emu68 Imager tool package installer LINKME
+- A Packages folder where you can copy Install Packages for the Emu68 Imager tool package installer.
+This is optional and not required to use the tool.
+LINKME

 The miniumum size of the FAT32 partition is 35MiB, with a maximum of 4GiB.
 The imager tool will select the default size according to the capacity of the SD card.